ManoloEvans/FireWatch-Cloud/firewatch-aws/README.md

 7. Configured Grafana to connect to Amazon Athena and visualize the data in a dashboard.

+## AWS IAM Part 1

+The first thing you're going to need to do is create an administrator level IAM user.
+It is generally not recommended to use the root level account for everyday tasks or regular usage because of security concerns.
+The root account has unrestricted access to all resources and permissions within an AWS account.
+Using the root account for routine tasks could increase the risk of unauthorized access, accidental or intentional modification or deletion of important resources, or other security issues.

+Later on there in the readme there wil be an AWS IAM part 2 going over roles, policies, and permissions that you will need in order for everything to work.

 ## AWS IoT Core and DynamoDB

 The AWS IoT Core is used to manage the Firewatch sensors and create rules.
 A Thing should be automatically generated when a sensor is registered on the things network.
 The Thing should be named after the sensor's EUI.
 In the aws-iotcore folder, there is a file called "firewatch-aws-iot-core-rule.sql".
 This file contains the SQL statement that will query the topic of the sensor(in this case lorawan/#).